-2017 RWJF Culture of Health Prize
+2018 RWJF Culture of Health Prize

 Call for Applications from Communities

-Application Deadline: November 3, 2016 at 3 p.m.
+Application Deadline: November 3, 2017 at 3 p.m.
 ET

+Past Winners

+To be announced on September 19, 2017

+24:1 Community, MO Columbia Gorge Region, OR/WA Louisville, KY Manchester, NH Miami-Dade County, FL Santa Monica, CA Shoalwater Bay Indian Tribe (WA)

+Bridgeport, CT Bronx, NY Everett, MA Kansas City, MO Lawrence, MA Menominee Nation (WI) Spartanburg County, SC Waaswaaganing Anishinaabeg (Lac du Flambeau Tribe) (WI)

+Brownsville, TX Buncombe County, NC Durham County, NC Spokane County, WA Taos Pueblo (NM) Williamson, WV

+Cambridge, MA Fall River, MA Manistique, MI Minneapolis, MN New Orleans, LA Santa Cruz County, CA

-The Robert Wood Johnson Foundation Culture of Health Prize The RWJF Culture of Health Prize honors and elevates U.S. communities that are making great strides in their journey toward better health.
-The RWJF Culture of Health Prize recognizes communities that have placed a priority on health and are creating powerful partnerships and deep commitments that will enable everyone, especially those facing the greatest challenges, with the opportunity to live well.
-A Culture of Health recognizes that health and wellbeing are greatly influenced by where we live, work, the safety of our surroundings, and the relationships we have in our families and communities.
-The Prize elevates the compelling stories of local leaders and community members who are coming together to create conditions for health and prosperity by transforming neighborhoods, schools, and businesses so that good health flourishes everywhere.
-In this fifth round of the annual Prize competition, up to 10 winning communities will: - Receive a \$25,000 cash prize; - Have their stories and successes celebrated broadly to inspire others toward locally-driven change; - Engage with other national and community leaders as ambassadors for building a Culture of Health across America; and, - Join a Prize Alumni Network to learn with other Prize winners and network locally, regionally, and nationally.
-People in communities throughout the country are coming together with a shared vision of equity and opportunity for all, and a commitment to making needed and lasting changes to improve health.
-This is happening in diverse places-in cities and small rural towns, on tribal reservations-no matter what their physical, economic, or demographic challenges may be.
-What Does the Application Process Involve?
+The Robert Wood Johnson Foundation Culture of Health Prize

+The RWJF Culture of Health Prize honors and elevates U.S. communities that are making great strides in their journey toward better health for all.

+The RWJF Culture of Health Prize (the Prize) recognizes communities that have placed a priority on health and are creating powerful partnerships and deep commitments that will enable everyone, especially those facing the greatest barriers to good health, the opportunity to live well.
+A Culture of Health recognizes that health and well-being are greatly influenced by where we live, learn, work, and play; the safety of our surroundings; and the relationships we have in our families and communities.
+The Prize elevates the compelling stories of local leaders and community members who together are transforming neighborhoods, schools, businesses, and more-so that better health flourishes everywhere.

-Through the RWJF Culture of Health Prize application process, a community comes together to tell their inspiring stories of collaboration, action, and results.
-Communities should understand they are applying for a prize and not a grant.
-The Prize recognizes work that has already been accomplished so there is no required workplan or budget.
-To be competitive, it is imperative that Prize applicants keep a community-wide focus in mind through all phases of the competition.
+In this sixth round of the annual Prize competition, up to 10 winning communities will:

+- Receive a \$25,000 cash prize; - Have their stories and successes celebrated broadly to inspire others toward locally-driven change; - Engage with other national and community leaders as Culture of Health ambassadors; and, - Join a Prize Alumni Network to learn with other Prize winners and network locally, regionally, and nationally.

+People in communities throughout the country are coming together around a shared commitment to health, to ensure that everyone in the community has the opportunity to be as healthy as possible, regardless of who they are, where they live, or how much money they make.
+This is happening in diverse places-in cities, tribes, and small rural towns-no matter what their physical, economic, or demographic challenges may be.

 "We made a big commitment to the Prize competition because we're committed to this work.
 We want to be a part of the network.
 We want to learn and contribute.
-We're not in it for the glory, not for the money, but for the long haul." - Prize applicant Who Is Eligible to Apply?
+We're not in it for the glory, not for the money, but for the long haul."

+- Prize applicant